sonata-project/SonataAdminBundle/docs/cookbook/recipe_customizing_a_mosaic_list.rst

-The ``ObjectMetadata`` object is returned by the related admin class, and can be used to define wich image from entity will be displayed if available.
+The ``ObjectMetadata`` object is returned by the related admin class, and can be used to define which image from entity will be displayed if available.
 For instance, the MediaBundle defines the method as::

     <?php